b-twice/arcgis-dynamictables/README.md

 | Two         | Rubee Den         | 55            |
 | Two         | Buyer's Remorse   | 10,000        |

 And so forth.
-What we want to show, then, is as data driven pages exports out each map, we all the rows of the table of the corresponding sector to be displayed on the map.
+What we want to show, then, is as data driven pages exports out each map, all the corresponding rows with that map should be displayed.

-Now on our maps we will find some nice tables generated with the precision and love you deserve.
+If we succeed, we will find some nice tables generated with the precision and love you deserve.

 ##### Sector 1 Map